PersonHood/Personhood/Personhood.md

 - Will icecream guy and AZ SB1367 (2017) guy Ducey be the first to lethally inject a mom?

 On the other hand:
-- ultra-conservative mid-west Kansans voted to retain their State's constitution guaranteed right to abortion - by a 20% margin - including in counties the Republicans own.
+- ultra-conservative mid-west Kansans voted to retain their State's constitutionally backed guaranteed right to abortion - by a 20% margin - including in counties the Republicans own.
 No near-future undermining permitted.

 A silver lining.